ucsb-cs148-f21/project-t01-sbrideshare/starter-code/api/api.md

 # POST /rides

 Submits a ride with the specified data.
+Also adds a reference to this ride of the user `driver_id` rides array.

 ## Request